mfzzf/opinion-monitor/README.md

 3. **Job Creation**: A job is created for each video and queued
 4. **Processing**: Worker pool picks up jobs asynchronously:
    - Extract cover frame from video at 1 second using FFmpeg
+   - Extract audio from video and transcribe using Whisper large-v3
    - Use OpenAI Vision API to extract text from cover image
+   - Combine cover text and audio transcription
-   - Use OpenAI Chat API to analyze sentiment and generate report
+   - Use OpenAI Chat API to analyze sentiment on combined text
-   - Save results to database
+   - Save results to database with both text sources
-5. **Display**: User views detailed sentiment analysis report
+5. **Display**: User views detailed sentiment analysis report with cover text and transcript

 ## Development